-Food products originating from particular areas or territories with particular qualities ascribed that can be linked to their origin are of increasing important worldwide, both economically, socio-culturally and politically.
-Origin Food Products (OFPs) offer a place-based alternative to standardized industrial food products for small-scale, craft food producers, although also large-scale producers and retailers acknowledge the potential of OFPs.
-In the course a distinction is made between OPF with an official Geographical Indication (GI) protected by law (such as Parma ham, Comté, Café de Colombia) and OFP without such an official designation.
-The main aim of the course is to provide for a broad and scientific understanding of the growing OFP sector within the globalizing agro-food system.
+Origin Food Products (OFPs) are food products originating from particular areas or territories that are ascribed with particular qualities linked to their origin.
+OFPs are of increasing important worldwide, both economically, socio-culturally and politically, and offer a place-based alternative to standardized industrial food products for small-scale, craft food producers.
+Many large-scale producers and retailers also acknowledge the potential of OFPs.
+The main aim of the course is to provide for a broad and scientific understanding of the growing OFP sector within the global agro-food system.
+In the course a distinction is made between OFPs with an official Geographical Indication (GI) protected by law (such as Parma ham, Comté, Café de Colombia) and OFPs without such an official designation.

 The course deals with a range of questions on OFPs organized around five weekly principal themes:

 - linking people, place and product: the construction of distinctiveness;